-Dr. Cilli earned his Ph.D. in History from the University of Maine in 2016, and he has since then taught courses on U.S. race relations and civil rights activism at Gannon University, Texas A&M University in San Antonio, and the University of Pittsburgh at Bradford.
-In upper-division seminars on African American history, period courses from the Civil War to the contemporary era, and both halves of the U.S. history survey, he has incorporated the themes of freedom and activism that drive his research.
+Since earning his PhD in History from the University of Maine in 2016, Professor Cilli has taught at Gannon University, Texas A&M University in San Antonio, and the University of Pittsburgh at Bradford.
+In upper-division seminars, period courses ranging from the Civil War to the contemporary era, and U.S. history surveys, he has incorporated the themes of freedom and activism that drive his research.

 Research, Accomplishments, and Publications